C-D-Lewis/node-microservices/apps/visuals/README.md

 2. Once signed in, `concierge` will acknowledge with `OK` and the authorization `code` will be saved in the static IP instance of `attic`.
-If this is set as the `AUTH_ATTIC`, on the next `spotify` packet `visuals` will read this code and use the client ID and secret to full authorize.
+If this is set as the `AUTH_ATTIC`, on the next `spotify` packet `visuals` will read this code and use the client ID and secret to fully authorize to begin reading Now Playing data.

 3. Once authorized, the colors will fade to that of the album art of the music playing every ten seconds until an `off` packet is received.